dingxianzhong/dingxianzhong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a fourth-year Ph.D. student supervised by Prof. [Wan Du](https://sites.ucmerced.edu/wdu) in the Department of Computer Science and Engineering at the [University of California, Merced (UCM)](https://www.ucmerced.edu/).
-Before moving to Merced in 2018, I received his master's degree from Shandong University and bachelor's degree from Taishan University.
+Before moving to Merced in 2018, I received my master's degree from Shandong University and bachelor's degree from Taishan University.

 Research Interests